-Nothing in this Chapter shall prejudice the rights of banks against customers otherwise existing under Bahrain Law and/or under any particular bank/customer agreement.
-Furthermore, retail bank licensees will be entitled to the same immunity from prosecution as the Central Bank for any harm suffered, or alleged to be suffered, by customers as a result of banks complying with the requirements of this Chapter.
+Nothing in this Directive shall prejudice the rights of banks against customers otherwise existing under Bahrain Law and/or under any particular bank/customer agreement.
+Furthermore, retail bank licensees will be entitled to the same immunity from prosecution as the CBB for any harm suffered, or alleged to be suffered, by customers as a result of banks complying with the Rule in this Chapter.